awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-baselines.md

 For each auto\-approval rule that you create, you can specify an auto\-approval delay\.
 This delay is the number of days to wait after the patch was released, before the patch is automatically approved for patching\.
 For example, if you create a rule using the Critical Updates classification and configure it for seven days auto\-approval delay, then a new critical patch released on January 7 will automatically be approved on January 14\.

 **Note**
-If a Linux repository doesn’t provide release date information for packages, Systems Manager treats the Auto Approval Delay as having a value of zero\.
+If a Linux repository doesn’t provide release date information for packages, Systems Manager uses the build time of the package as the auto\-approval delay for Amazon Linux, Amazon Linux 2, RHEL, and CentOS\.
+If the system isn't able to find the build time of the package, Systems Manager treats the auto\-approval delay as having a value of zero\.

 You can also specify a compliance severity level\.
 If an approved patch is reported as missing, `Compliance Level` is the severity of the compliance violation\.